torvalds/linux/Documentation/kernel-hacking/hacking.rst

 ---

-Using C++ in the kernel is usually a bad idea, because the kernel does not provide the necessary runtime environment and the include files are not tested for it.
-It is still possible, but not recommended.
+Using C++ in the kernel is usually a bad idea, because the kernel does yest provide the necessary runtime environment and the include files are yest tested for it.
+It is still possible, but yest recommended.
 If you really want to do this, forget about exceptions at least.

 #if